Table of Contents

 A two-way iCal sync feature is also supported, so you may feel safe listing your property with multiple online travel agencies simultaneously.
-If you like this subscription-based concept, you may also give a try to Owner Direct.
+If you like this subscription-based concept, you may also give it a try to Owner Direct.

 FlipKey is one of the most popular vacation rental platforms from the TripAdvisor family.
 This is one of those big players you can rely on in terms of maximizing your reach and, what is really important, you can rent out any type of accommodation (hotels, castles, villas, houseboats, etc.) with this service.

 Getting listed is free, but the platform charges you only 3% from each successful booking.

 Travelers can book instantly (if the dates are available) or send you a payment request.
 They pay for the property through the travel platform and the payment appears in your account in 24 hours after guests check-in.
 Payments are made via PayPal or bank transfer.